-- 1) This phenomena/phenomenon follows the Law. - 2) Data/datum speaks in favor of this theory. - 3) This hydrolysis/hydrolyses follows the above scheme. - 4) Conclusive proof for the dioxin structure of IV was acquired through an independent synthesis/syntheses. - 5) This thesis/theses holds for more general cases of isomerization. - 6) The free proton resembles a particle consists of a nuclei/nucleus without planetary electrons. - 7) The motion of a valence electron in its orbital is equivalent to the flow of a current in the loci/locus of its motion. - 8) The data fit accurately into this formulae/formula. - 9) Give the report when analysis/analyses are complete. - 10) These workers examined the spectra/ spectrum of seventy nitrides.
+1) This phenomena/phenomenon follows the Law.

+2) Data/datum speaks in favor of this theory.

+3) This hydrolysis/hydrolyses follows the above scheme.

+4) Conclusive proof for the dioxin structure of IV was acquired through an independent synthesis/ syntheses.

+5) This thesis/theses holds for more general cases of isomerization.

+6) The free proton resembles a particle consists of a nuclei/nucleus without planetary electrons.

+7) The motion of a valence electron in its orbital is equivalent to the flow of a current in the loci/locus of its motion.

-${f Task~3}$.
+8) The data fit accurately into this formulae/formula.

+9) Give the report when analysis/analyses are complete.

+10) These workers examined the spectra/ spectrum of seventy nitrides.

+Task 3.
 Remember articles with countable and uncountable nouns.
 Speak about the difference.
 Make an exercise.
 Fill in the blanks with the appropriate article where necessary.

-1) He lives insouth ofAustralia.
-2) In his book James Dewey Watson, famous American scientist, describedmain process of human organism.
+1) He lives in south of Australia.

+2) In his book James Dewey Watson, famous American scientist, described____main process of human organism.

 3) Nothing could break silence.
-Suddenly there was scream, then second and third.
-4) Can you planexperiment?
-5) He came in one morning when we were doingdialysis inlaboratory of university and introduced himself.
-6) world tour costs lot of money.
+Suddenly there was scream, then second and third.4) Can you plan experiment?

+5) He came in one morning when we were doing dialysis in laboratory of university and introduced himself.

+6)world tour costs lot of money.

-7) I don't believe you.
-I think you're tellinglie.
-8) Did you havelovely time in Hague's laboratory?
-9) It was early evening but I was feeling sleepy.
-10) He made gross mistake.
-11) Don't worry, we'll finish experiment before sunset.
-12) I'd like to have salad with oil for breakfast.
-13) My favorite subject at school was biology.
+- 7) I don't believe you.
+I think you're telling lie. - 8) Did you have lovely time in Hague's laboratory? - 9) It was early evening but I was feeling sleepy. - 10) He made___gross mistake. - 11) Don't worry, we'll finish___experiment before___sunset. - 12) I'd like to have salad with oil for breakfast. - 13) My favorite subject at school was biology.

 Task 4.
 The Preposition.
-Fill in the blanks with the prepositions of time in, on, at where necessary.
-1) I usually finish work early Friday.
-I don't work the weekend.
-2) Let's meetfiveSunday, July 14.
-3) I am busythe moment.
-Cometen minutes' time, please.
-1) There was a heat roce in Southernton.
-Faster Day.
-A let of people usually some there 4) There was a boat race in SouthamptonEaster Day.
-A lot of people usually come there Easter to see the race.
-5) Can you imagine what the world will bethe year 2100?
-6) When will you have your holiday, winter or summer? - I'll have it late August.
-7) We started the offmidnight and reached the place of destinationtwelve hours noon.
-8) I was in France in 1997that time I was working as a waiter in a small cafe.
-9)the age of sixteen he left his parents' house.
-10) her wedding day she got up dawn.
-11) You must come and start doing electrophoresisnext Thursday.
-Are you freeThursday?
-12) I received a lot of presents my birthday.13) Leonardo da Vinci lived and worked the Middle Ages.
-14)every day he got up earlythe morning and went to bed latenight.
-15) the 19th century many people died of cholera and smallpox.
+Fill in the blanks with the prepositions of time in, on, at where necessary.1) I usually finish work earlyFriday.
+I don't workthe weekend.

+2) Let's meet five Sunday, July 14.
+3) I am busy the moment.
+Come ten minutes' time, please.

+- 4) There was a boat race in Southampton Easter Day.
+A lot of people usually come there Easter to see the race. - 5) Can you imagine what the world will be . the year 2100? - 6) When will you have your holiday, winter or summer?
+I'll have it late August. - 7) We started the off midnight and reached the place of destination twelve hours noon. - 8) I was in France in 1997. that time I was working as a waiter in a small cafe. - 9) the age of sixteen he $\overline{\text{left}}$ his parents' house. - 10)her wedding day she got up dawn. - 11) You must come and start doing electrophoresis next Thursday.
+Are you free Thursday? - 12) I received a lot of presents my birthday. - 13) Leonardo da Vinci lived and worked the Middle Ages. - 14)every day he got up early the morning and went to bed late night. - 15) the 19th century many people died of cholera and smallpox.

 Task 5.
 Open the brackets and use the comparative form of the adjectives and adverbs.

-1) This exercise is (simple) than that one.
-2) Why are you talking?
-Please be (quiet).
-3) New districts of Moscow are (beautiful) than the old ones.
-4) He is (clever) than his brother.
-5) My (ald) sister is 4 years (ald) then me 5) My (old) sister is 4 years (old) than me.6) There are (many) customers on Saturdays than on weekdays.
-7) Are expensive things (good) than cheap ones?
-8) Is English grammar (difficult) than Russian grammar?
-9) He has made (few) mistakes than yesterday.
-10) She had to give us (far) information though she didn't want to.
+- 1) This exercise is (simple) than that one. - 2) Why are you talking?
+Please be (quiet). - 3) New districts of Moscow are (beautiful) than the old ones. - 4) He is (clever) than his brother. - 5) My (old) sister is 4 years (old) than me. - 6) There are (many) customers on Saturdays than on weekdays. - 7) Are expensive things (good) than cheap ones? - 8) Is English grammar (difficult) than Russian grammar? - 9) He has made (few) mistakes than yesterday. - 10) She had to give us (far) information though she didn't want to.